joshua19881228/my_blogs/Computer_Vision/Reading_Note/Reading_Note_WiderResNet.md

 ## CONTRIBUTIONS ##

 1. A further developed intuitive view of ResNets is introduced, which helps to understand their behaviours and find possible directions to further improvements.
 2. A group of relatively shallow convolutional networks is proposed based on our new understanding.
-Some of them achieve the state-of-the-art results on the ImageNet classification datase.
+Some of them achieve the state-of-the-art results on the ImageNet classification dataset.
 3. The impact of using different networks is evaluated on the performance of semantic image segmentation, and these networks, as pre-trained features, can boost existing algorithms a lot.

 ## SUMMARY ##